RomanBoiko/vu-editor/README.md

 - [x] 4.
 If we are in read-only perspective(i.e. Help), and doing Alt+Tab, and than coming back to Editor - cursor is not visible any more, even if to come back to EditorPerspective(with Esc).
 Workaround: after switching to EditorPerspective - do Alt+Tab twice
 - [x] 5. after folder is opened in FileExplorer - cursor jumps to last child of this folder
 - [x] 6.
 CTRL+SHIFT+TAB removes focus from text area and removes key listener
+- [ ] 7.
+Regexp doesn't find if it matches text in the end of file